-In view of this one may argue that (15) be treated as the more fundamental empirical rule of probability applying to any indistinguishable alternatives lying on a piecewise differentiable space and time continuum, while the conventional Laplace rule (14) becomes derivative of it.
-Until the possibility of an observation is present, only an amplitude exists without a corresponding probability.
-Where observation is possible, a frequency may be observed and a probability emerges.
+In view of this one may argue that the Feynman rules be treated as the more fundamental empirical rule of probability applying to any inherently indistinguishable alternatives lying on space and time continua, that are piecewise differentiable with respect to time, while the conventional Laplace rules becomes derivative of them.
+Until the possibility of an observation is present, only an amplitude exists without a corresponding frequentist probability.
+Where observation is possible, a frequency may be observed and a frequentist probability emerges.
 The real valued probability is independent of phase, and the phase of the probability amplitude is lost with the emergence of a probability.
+It appears then that the Feynman rules are not supplemental to the Laplace rules but rather a natural replacement for them.

 Von Neumann's arbitrary phase shift was determined based on the properties of the Dirac-von Neumann model of quantum phenomena.
 Given the undeniable long-term success of that model, the von Neumann phase shift has been treated here as an empirical result.
-The origin of the multiplication and summation rules as well as this phase shift behavior remain questions of interest.

 To make proper use of the Feynman rules it becomes necessary to define all cases when events are inherently indistinguishable.
 Clearly that is the case when no means of measurement is present.
 In addition, in the more general case measurement results are indistinguishable when the statistical distance between them is less than unity.
-Kok [27] has shown this to be a consequence of the Kramer-Rao bound.
+Kok [16] has shown this to be a consequence of the Kramer-Rao bound.

-For uncertainty to be inherent there must be some mechanism, discussed below, whereby any variables describing underlying physical processes are either inherently random, or are inherently hidden from direct observation.
+Based on experience with quantum phenomena, for events to be indistinguishable uncertainty must be inherent [17].
+For that to be the case there must be some mechanism, discussed below, whereby any variables describing underlying physical processes are either inherently random, or are inherently hidden from direct observation.